YerayRG20/TFM_Caretta_caretta_UOC/README.md

 `how_to_mapping`

-Mapping of the 14 trimmed *Caretta caretta* samples against the Atlantic (RMU NEA) and Pacific (RMU NP) reference genomes, generating sorted BAM files.
+Mapping of the 14 trimmed *Caretta caretta* samples against the Atlantic (RMU: NEA) and Pacific (RMU: NP) reference genomes, generating sorted BAM files.

 `how_to_genotyping`

-Variant calling and genotyping workflow using the three reference genomes (Mediterranean, Atlantic, and Pacific).
+Variant calling and genotyping workflow using the three reference genomes: Mediterranean (MED), Atlantic (NEA), and Pacific (NP).
 Includes VCF generation, filtering, and preparation for profile visualization to explore potential inversion regions.

 `how_to_Manta`